 - Practice hand hygiene with provided hand sanitizer.
 Anyone wearing medical gloves at entries must remove the gloves, keep them off while inside the facility, and practice hand hygiene.

-- Only visit during campus visiting hours.
+- Only visit during hospital facility visiting hours.

 - Overnight stays are restricted and only permitted if coordinated with direct care nurse or nurse manager.
 Shared patient rooms are excluded.